wnawa/Task-manegment-ApI/README.md

-# Task Managment API
+# Task Management API
-Using I have created this API.It can read the data fron JSON file and display or add new Tasks throught the following endpoints:
+Using I have created this API.
+It can read the data from JSON file and display or add new Tasks through the following endpoints:

-Get all Tasks
+ <ul><li>Get all Tasks
 http://127.0.0.1:2000/tasks
 {
     "tasks": [